Field theory (sociology)

-In sociology, field theory examines how individuals construct social fields, and how they are affected by such fields.
+In sociology, field theory examines how individuals construct social fields and how they are affected by such fields.
 Social fields are environments in which competition between individuals and between groups takes place, such as markets, academic disciplines, musical genres, etc.

 Fields feature different positions that social actors can occupy.
-The dominant players in the field, called the incumbents, are generally invested in maintaining the field in its current form, as changes to the rules of competition risk destabilizing their dominant position.
+The dominant players in the field, called the incumbents, are generally invested in maintaining the field in its current form, as changes to the rules of competition risk destabilizing their dominant positions.
 Fields may also feature insurgents who instead aim to alter the field so they can successfully compete with the incumbents.
 Dramatic change in previously stable fields can come from either successful insurgents or intrusion from other fields, or from government-imposed rule change.

 In general, different field positions create different incentives.
 Field position is experienced by individuals in the form of motivation.
 The acknowledgement of the stakes of the field and the acquiring of interests and investments prescribed by the field is termed social illusion, or illusio.

 Unstable fields are defined by rapid change and frequently by destructive forms of competition, such as pure competition over prices that drives profit margins to untenably low levels.
-Fields thus need to be stabilized with rules which make sure that competition takes non-destructive forms.
+Fields thus need to be stabilized with rules that ensure competition takes non-destructive forms.
 Stable fields rarely emerge on their own, but must be constructed by skilled entrepreneurs.
 The government frequently plays a role in this process as well.

 Bourdieu's formulation of fields

 The field (champ) is one of the core concepts used by French social scientist Pierre Bourdieu.
 In his formulation, a field is a setting in which agents and their social positions are located.
-The position of each particular agent in the field is a result of interaction between the specific rules of the field, agent's habitus and agent's capital (social, economic and cultural).
-Fields interact with each other, and are hierarchical: most are subordinate to the larger field of power and class relations.
+The position of each particular agent in the field is a result of interaction between the specific rules of the field, the agent's habitus, and the agent's capital (social, economic and cultural).
+Fields interact with each other, and are hierarchical; most are subordinate to the larger field of power and class relations.

-Instead of confining his analysis of social relations and change to voluntaristic agency or strictly in terms of the structural concept of class, Bourdieu uses the agency-structure bridging concept of field: any historical, non-homogeneous social-spatial arena in which people maneuver and struggle in pursuit of desirable resources.
+Instead of confining his analysis of social relations and change to voluntaristic agency or to the structural concept of class, Bourdieu uses the agency-structure bridging concept of field: a historical, non-homogeneous social-spatial arena in which people maneuver and struggle in pursuit of desirable resources.
 Much of Bourdieu's work observes the semi-independent role of educational and cultural resources in the expression of agency.
-This makes his work amenable to liberal-conservative scholarship positing the fundamental cleavages of society as amongst disorderly factions of the working class, in need of disciplinary intervention where they have assumed excessive privilege.
-Unsurprisingly given his historical and biographical location, however, Bourdieu was in practice both influenced by and sympathetic to the Marxist identification of economic command as a principal component of power and agency within capitalist society, in contrast to some of his followers or the influential sociologist Max Weber.
+This makes his work amenable to liberal-conservative scholarship positing the fundamental cleavages of society to be among disorderly factions of the working class, in need of disciplinary intervention where they have assumed excessive privilege.
+Given his historical and biographical location, however, Bourdieu was in practice both influenced by and sympathetic to the Marxist identification of economic command as a principal component of power and agency within capitalist society, in contrast to some of his followers or the influential sociologist Max Weber.